chen-gz/chen-gz.github.io.bak/content/posts/algorithm/topology-sort.md

 ---
 author: Guangzong Chen
 title: Topology Sort
+date: 2022-05-05
 categories: [Algorithm]
 tags: [Algorithm]
 ---

 ## Graph

 The graph has 3 member variables. `edges` store all edges.
 To retrieve an edge the index of the edge is required.
-So there is an another member variables `g` to store the index of the edges.
+So there are other member variables `g` to store the index of the edges.
 The content in `g[i]` are the edges index which start from node `i`.
 The member variable `n` is  number of node.
 The node index in this template is [0, n-1].

 The edge have three attribution, `from`, `to`, `cost`.
 The `cost` is weight of the edge.